oguzutku1745/zkPoke/README.md

 zkPoke's registration process preserves privacy while establishing identity:

 1. User connects their wallet to the application
-2. User selects which credentials they want to add (e.g., age verification, university)
+2. User registers with their Instagram ID, creating a public mapping of their ID hash to wallet address
+3. User provides additional information (full name, partial name, nationality) which is stored privately
-3. Credentials are converted to Notes and added to a new Merkle tree
+4. Credentials are converted to Notes and added to a new Merkle tree
-4. The 8 credential Notes are stored privately on-chain
+5. The 8 credential Notes are stored privately on-chain
-5. The Merkle root is computed and stored for verification
+6. The Merkle root is computed and stored for verification
-6. A private registration is completed with the user's identity secured
+7. A private registration is completed with the user's identity secured
-7. Only the user can access and prove ownership of their credentials
+8. Only the user can access and prove ownership of their credentials

+### Poking Flow

+The private messaging system works as follows:

+1. Sender selects a recipient by their Instagram ID
+2. Sender chooses which personal details to share (using a bit mask)
+3. A private PokeNote is created containing the selected information
+4. The note is encrypted and stored in the recipient's private storage
+5. The recipient can view all received pokes when they access the platform
+6. The recipient can respond with intention (interested/not interested)
+7. The response is recorded through a commitment system for privacy

 ## Getting Started